-SLANG Worldwide Inc. (SLGWF) CEO Chris Driessen on Q3 2020 Results - Earnings Call Transcript

 Chris Driessen

 Yes, it's pretty close to one-third.
 October is usually the high point in Q4, November is typically the low point.
 I will say, obviously, it's the last day of November, we've had a pretty decent November, better than in years past.
-So, I would tell you that -- that December is average, October is high, November is low; but our low has been higher than what it normally is, if that makes any sense.
+So, I would tell you that -- that December is average, October is high, November is low, but our low has been higher than what it normally is, if that makes any sense.

 Bobby Burleson

 No, that does make sense.
-And then, when we think about your servings -- number of servings versus where you guys were in Q3 of 2019; can you guys get back to or just can you get back to in general peak servings with what you're doing in California?
-Or does it require this partnership -- if it's ramping in Massachusetts as well?
+And then, when we think about your servings -- number of servings versus where you guys were in Q3 of 2019, can you guys get back to or just can you get back to in general peak servings with what you're doing in California or does it require this partnership -- if it's ramping in Massachusetts as well?

 Chris Driessen

 No. Actually, I would tell you that I expect it to blow right past what we did in 2019, for a few different reasons.
-One, obviously, that included California numbers which, of course, is the largest market in the U.S. That partnership, although, it's been signed and we're working diligently to bring it on board is not going to hit until 2021 [ph].
-But I fully expect that not only will we match what we did in 2019 into 2021 [ph], I think we're going to blow right past it.
+One, obviously, that included California numbers which, of course, is the largest market in the U.S. That partnership, although, it's been signed and we're working diligently to bring it on board is not going to hit until [2021] [ph].
+But I fully expect that not only will we match what we did in 2019 and [2021] [ph], I think we're going to blow right past it.
 And that's before you throw the gas on the fire with what we're going to do with Trulieve in Massachusetts, engage in Michigan.
-So, I fully expect that we not only need those numbers but blow right past those.
-It's a bit like a snowball; it's rolling downhill, the critical mass is getting bigger, and these things [indiscernible] before 2021.
+So, I fully expect that we not only meet those numbers but blow right past those.
+It's a bit like a snowball, it's rolling downhill, the critical mass is getting bigger, and these things [indiscernible] before 2021.

 Bobby Burleson

 Great.
-And are there any costs; I know you guys are capital light and the way you approach these expansion markets; these emerging markets.
-But are there any costs that we could expect to kind of hit you guys prior to the ramps in California and Massachusetts?
+And are there any costs - I know you guys are capital light and the way you approach these expansion markets, these emerging markets, but are there any costs that we could expect to kind of hit you guys prior to the ramps in California and Massachusetts?

 Chris Driessen